xSurus/xSurus.github.io/content/posts/fun-with-integrations.md

 The premise is the following:

-Assuming you have a function f(x) which you can integrate over the interval a to b.
+We assume that we have a function f(x) which we can integrate over the interval a to b.

 Calculate the following integral:
 $$\int_{a}^{b}\frac{\sqrt{x}}{\sqrt{6-x} + \sqrt{x}}dx$$
 Doesn't look trivial now, does it?
 But miraculously, it is!
 This whole integral equates to: